Report Oct. 24, 2018

-ExxonMobil’s performance share awards have vesting periods that far exceed typical three-year vesting, resulting in significant performance share holdings, i.e., for executive officers 50 percent vests in five years and the other 50 percent vests in 10 years or retirement, whichever is later.
-Unvested performance share awards are not accelerated upon retirement and remain at risk of forfeiture.
-These features of the compensation program provide executives with a strong incentive to maintain a sharp focus on operations integrity, which in turn protects the safety and security of our employees, the communities and environments in which we operate.
-Learn more about our executive compensation program in ExxonMobil’s 2017 proxy statement.
+Performance share awards for the most senior executives have restriction periods that far exceed typical three-year vesting, with 50 percent of shares being restricted for 10 years or retirement, whichever is later.
+Long restriction periods effectively require executives to have a significant personal stake in the company’s long-term success and align their overall compensation with the experience of our long-term shareholders.
+Additionally, unvested performance share awards are not accelerated upon retirement and remain at risk of forfeiture.
+These features provide executives with a strong incentive to maintain a sharp focus on operations integrity, which in turn protects the safety and security of our employees, the communities and environments in which we operate.

 Performance and initiatives

-ExxonMobil’s compensation committee carefully considers the feedback on executive compensation we receive from our shareholders, some of whom have held ExxonMobil stock for more than a decade.
-During the 2016 proxy season, the advisory vote on executive compensation received 89 percent of votes “For” the company’s program as outlined.
+ExxonMobil’s compensation committee carefully considers the feedback on executive compensation it receives from our shareholders.
+During the 2017 proxy season, the advisory vote on executive compensation received support of 69 percent of votes cast.

-We value the dialogue we have with our shareholders on a variety of governance, social and environmental topics throughout the year.
-Our direct engagement with shareholders provides an effective forum to address issues, share relevant information and viewpoints, and align on the facts.
+ExxonMobil values the dialogue we have with our shareholders — and the insight provided — throughout the year.
+For example, the number of engagements with shareholders on environmental, social and governance issues is up 75 percent since 2014.
+Our direct engagement with shareholders provides an effective forum to address issues and share relevant information, facts and viewpoints.

 Performance and initiatives

-In 2016, we held 51 shareholder engagements on environmental, social and governance issues with institutional investors, pension funds, and labor, religious and nongovernmental organizations, representing almost 40 percent of outstanding stock held by institutional investors.
-These engagements have frequently allowed us to reach common ground with our shareholders, in some cases avoiding the need for more formal shareholder proposals at the annual shareholders meeting.
+In 2017, we held 68 shareholder engagements on environmental, social and governance issues with institutional investors, pension funds, labor, religious and nongovernmental organizations, representing an estimated 50 percent of outstanding stock held by institutional investors and about 30 percent of total shares outstanding.
+These engagements have frequently enabled us to reach common ground with our shareholders, in some cases avoiding the need for more formal shareholder proposals at the annual shareholders meeting.

-At the corporation’s 2016 annual meeting, shareholders owning approximately 3.5 billion — or more than 85 percent — of outstanding shares were represented.
-In 2016, shareholders voted on directors, independent auditors, executive compensation and 11 shareholder proposals.
-The summary table below shows the 2016 proxy vote results.
+At the corporation’s 2017 annual meeting, shareholders owning approximately $3.6 billion — or more than 85 percent — of outstanding shares were represented.
+In 2017, shareholders voted on directors, independent auditors, executive compensation and nine shareholder proposals.
+The summary table below shows the 2017 proxy vote results.